tschatzl/tschatzl.github.io/_posts/2023-08-04-jdk21-g1-parallel-gc-changes.md

   * Another somewhat related improvement for full collections ([JDK-8302215](https://bugs.openjdk.org/browse/JDK-8302215)) makes sure that the Java heap is more compact after full collection, reducing fragmentation a little.

   * The so-called Hot Card Cache has been found to be without impact (at least) after concurrent refinement changes in JDK 20, and removed.
-The original intent of this data structure has been to collect locations where the application very frequently modifies references.
+The intent of this data structure has been to collect locations where the application very frequently modifies references.
 These locations were put into this Hot Card Cache to be processed once in the next garbage collection, instead of constantly concurrently refine them.
 The reason why this removal can be interesting is that its data structures used a fairly large amount of native memory, that is 0.2% of the Java heap size, to operate.
 This native memory is now available for use for other purposes.

     The corresponding option `-XX:+/-UseHotCardCache` to toggle its use is now obsolete.

   * On applications with thousands of threads, in previous releases a significant amount of time of the pause could be spent in tearing down and setting up the (per-thread) TLABs.
 These two phases have been parallelized with [JDK-8302122](https://bugs.openjdk.org/browse/JDK-8302122) and [JDK-8301116](https://bugs.openjdk.org/browse/JDK-8301116) respectively.

-  * The preventive garbage collection feature has been completely removed with [JDK-8297639](https://bugs.openjdk.org/browse/JDK-8297639) for the reasons stated [previously](/2023/03/14/jdk20-g1-parallel-gc-changes.html#preventive).
+  * The preventive garbage collection feature has been removed completely with [JDK-8297639](https://bugs.openjdk.org/browse/JDK-8297639) for the reasons stated [previously](/2023/03/14/jdk20-g1-parallel-gc-changes.html#preventive).

 ## What's next